Bhutan Discovered - 7 Days

 Punakha

 This morning, drive to Punakha – the ancient winter capital of Bhutan.
-Stop at Dochula Pass for a breathtaking view of the eastern Himalayas, including Bhutan's highest mountain, the majestic Gangkhar Puensum.
-Continue the journey before taking another break.
-Enjoy a short walk to visit Chimi Lhakhang, a fertility temple built in 1499 by lama Ngawang Chogyel.
-Arrive in Punakha for a good night’s rest before another day of exploration tomorrow.
+Stop at Dochula Pass for an excellent view of the eastern Himalayas, including Bhutan's highest mountain – the majestic Gangkhar Puensum.
+Continue your journey before stopping for another break.
+Consider joining your leader for an optional short walk to visit Chimi Lhakhang, a fertility temple built in 1499 by Lama Ngawang Chogyal.
+Arrive in Punakha and settle into your accommodation for a good night’s rest before another day of exploration tomorrow.

 Day 4